Planetbiru/SpringBootGraphQLGenerator/README.md

 ## How It Works

-1. The user provides an SQL file or a SQLite database file as input.
+1. Select an SQL or SQLite file as input.
-2. The user configures the application settings as needed.
+2. Fill in application and database configuration via the form.
+3. View the ERD diagram and detected entity descriptions.
+4. Select entities to generate.
-3. The generator creates a complete Spring Boot project with GraphQL and JPA support.
+5. The generator creates the entire Spring Boot GraphQL project automatically.
-4. The **Diagram Renderer** produces an ERD for the database structure.
-5. The generated application can be run instantly and customized as required.
+6. Download the result as a ZIP file, ready to build with Maven.

 ## Purpose